 Don't hesitate to ask questions any time that you don't understand something.

 Tests and diagnosis

 Doctors diagnose personality disorders based on a thorough interview about your symptoms as well as your personal and medical history.
-A physical examination will help rule out other conditions, and a mental health provider will likely be consulted for further evaluation.
+Often people with schizotypal personality disorder seek help because of other symptoms such as anxiety, depression or angry outbursts or for treatment of substance abuse.
+A physical exam will help rule out other medical conditions, and a mental health provider will likely be consulted for further evaluation.

-For a diagnosis of schizotypal personality disorder, at least five of the following criteria must be met, according to criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association:
+For a diagnosis of schizotypal personality disorder, at least five of the following criteria must be met:

 In addition, to be diagnosed with schizotypal personality disorder, a person must never have met the criteria for any other schizophrenic disorder.